Parallel Synthesis for Autoregressive Speech Generation: Results

 \subsubsection{Generalization to High-Fidelity Dataset}

 To study the performance when generalization to high-fidelity dataset, we trained the vocoders on our 44 kHz internal Mandarin speech corpus.
-The acoustic features were extracted using the same parameters as for the 22 kHz corpus, described in Section~\ref{sec:exp}.
+All STFT parameters in samples remained the same as described in Section~\ref{sec:exp} and TABLE~\ref{tb:OE-STFT}, i.e., STFT parameters in milliseconds were halved in this 44 kHz experiment.
 We took 30 utterances from the test set for objective evaluation and randomly selected 20 utterances for subjective evaluation.

-The results are shown in Table~\ref{tb:OE-YT} and Table~\ref{tb:SE-YT}.
+The results are shown in TABLE~\ref{tb:OE-YT} and Fig.~\ref{fig:SE-YT}.
 The objective evaluation results showed a similar tendency as previous.
 We found that speech volume from WaveNet varied in the same utterance, leading to worse objective evaluation results.
-As for the MOS results, utterances from WaveRNN had a bit more noise but were still graded with good scores.
-Besides, Parallel WaveGAN failed to generated natural results.
-On the other hand, both WaveNet and the proposed model achieved close scores to the ground truth, indicating their ability to synthesize natural high-fidelity speech.
+As for the MUSHRA results, utterances from WaveRNN had a bit more noise but were still graded with good scores.
+Besides, Parallel WaveGAN failed to generate natural results.
+On the other hand, both WaveNet and the proposed model achieved close scores to the ground truth, and there was no significant difference between these two systems, indicating their ability to synthesize natural high-fidelity speech.